 - Foods to avoid if you have estrogen dominance

 - Foods to include if you have estrogen dominance

 In section 1 – foods to avoid if you have estrogen dominance – these are the foods you need to avoid.
 This is not an 80/20 rule.
 You need to avoid these foods 100% of the time.
 Do not eat them.
 Ever.

 In section 2 – foods to include if you have estrogen dominance – these are foods you need to eat.
 There are specific compounds in these foods that help your body remove excess estrogens.
 You need to eat these foods regularly, daily if possible.

 The estrogen dominance diet – foods to avoid

 If you take away just one thing from this post, let it be that you need to avoid phytoestrogens in your diet.
 Especially if you’re dealing with estrogen dominance.

 Phytoestrogen is just a fancy word for estrogenic compounds found in plants.
-Phytoestrogens bind to your estrogen receptors and exert hormonal effects.
-Not something you’re going to want if you’re estrogen dominant.
+They bind to your estrogen receptors and exert hormonal effects.
+This is not something you want happening if you’re estrogen dominant.

 Below, I list the top foods based on their estrogen content ranked in order of severity.
 If you’re dealing with estrogen dominance, these foods cannot be in your diet.
 Avoid them completely.

 For a complete list of the estrogen content in all foods, be sure to check out this study!